Skip to content

 text

 Let's break down the design decisions in this program layer by layer.
-For deduplication, we chose unordered_set instead of set because we only care about "have we seen this before" and don't need ordered traversal, making O(1) lookup more appropriate than O(log n).
-Note that we must custom-define KeyHash and KeyEqual here—because Key is a custom struct, and the standard library doesn't have a default hash function for it.
-If you forget to provide them, the compiler will "kindly remind" you with a barrage of template instantiation errors.
+For deduplication, we chose std::unordered_set instead of std::set because we only care about "have we seen this" and don't need ordered traversal.
+O(1) lookup is more appropriate than O(log n).
+Note that we must customize the hash function and equality operator—because Reading is a custom struct, the standard library doesn't have a default hash function for it.
+If you forget to provide one, the compiler will greet you with a bunch of template instantiation errors.

-The key design in anomalous value filtering is calculating statistics grouped by sensor.
-Different sensors have vastly different units and value ranges (temperature is around 22–23°C, air pressure is around 1013 hPa).
-If you mix all readings together to calculate the mean and standard deviation, no single value would be considered anomalous.
-Therefore, filter_outliers first groups by sensor_id, then independently calculates the mean and standard deviation for each group.
-This way, 85.0°C in the temperature sensor and 12.0 hPa in the air pressure sensor can be correctly identified as anomalous values.
+The key design for outlier filtering is calculating statistics by sensor group.
+The dimensions and numerical ranges of different sensors vary greatly (temperature ~22-23°C, pressure ~1013 hPa).
+If you mix all readings together to calculate mean and standard deviation, no single value will be considered an outlier.
+So the code first groups by sensor_id, then calculates mean and standard deviation for each group independently.
+This way, 85.0°C in the temperature sensor and 12.0 hPa in the pressure sensor are correctly identified as outliers.

 Try It Yourself — Exercises